psilvaricardo/springboot-microservices-2022/README.md

     - 1. The microservice which is calling/orchestrating the other mss should detect when something is wrong.
     - 2. Take temporary steps to avoid the situation getting worse, like take a break and stop calling it.
     - 3. Deactivate the "problem" component so that it does not affect downstream components.
-  - When the Circuit breaker be turned ON:
+  - When the Circuit breaker be turned ON ?
     - Last N requests to consider for the decision
     - How many of those should fail?
     - Timeout duration
-  - When the Circuit breaker be turned OFF:
+  - When the Circuit breaker be turned OFF ?
     - How long after the circuit trip to try again?
-    -
-    -

 ## SpringBoot Microservices Level 3: Microservice configuration